 It may seem that everyone around you has already found a group of friends, is partying every night, and having Much More Fun than you.
 This is probably not true.
 Decide what you want from your university experience and work towards that.
 Use the Success at York Toolkit to help you set out a clear idea of the goals you want to achieve.

 4. Get out and about

 You may only be in York for a relatively short time so get to know the whole of campus and the city to help make it feel more familiar.
 Go for walks, take sightseeing trips, volunteer in the community or get a part-time job.

 Do things with the people around you.
 Organise activities with flatmates, such as cooking together or watching box sets.

 Just because you’re in York doesn’t mean you have to cut yourself off from home completely.
 Keep in touch with family and friends at home - though don’t visit home too soon.
 If you’re not in York then you can’t make York feel like home - instead, invite them to visit you.

 7. Ask for help

 Hopefully, feeling homesick will pass but, if you’re really struggling, then ask for help.
-See our workshops and groups that may help or the wide range of people you can contact for more support, including your college tutors.
+See the wide range of people you can contact for more support, including your college team: